-- Filter the juice through gauze.
+Filter the juice through gauze.
 Squeeze the pulp thoroughly.
 Return about ¼ of pits into the filtered juice and add 200 grams of sugar (20% of the amount in the recipe).
 Stir until the sugar is completely dissolved.
 The remaining pulp is no longer required.

 - Pour the cherry juice with pits into a fermentation container.
 At least ¼ of its volume should be left for the remaining sugar, foam, and carbon dioxide.
-Install a water lock or a medical glove with a hole in one of the fingers.
+Install airlock or a medical glove with a hole in one of the fingers.
 Leave the container in a dark room with a temperature of 65-77°F / 18-25°C.

 - After 5 days add 7 oz / 200 grams of sugar (20%) to the must.
 For this, you’ll have to take off the seal, pour 200 ml of the must (the amount in ml equals the amount of the added sugar in grams), and dissolve sugar in it.
-Then pour the syrup back into the must and install the water seal.
+Then pour the syrup back into the must and install airlock.

 Warning!
 Taste the poured must before adding sugar.
 If it’s too hard or bitter remove the pits.
 After the fermentation and maturing the taste will become better.

 - After 6 days filter the must through gauze once again in order to remove all of the pits.
 Add the remaining sugar—200 grams (20%), stir it and pour back into a squeaky clean fermentation container.
-Install the water seal.
+Install the airlock.

 Depending on yeast and temperature the cherry wine will ferment for about 25-55 days.
 Then the wine will become brighter, there will be sediment at the bottom, and the water lock will stop emitting gas (the glove will deflate).
 When this happens it’s time to move on to the next step.